-Beloved Charlie is an inspiration story about loss – losing the one thing you love can be hard.
+Beloved Charlie is one of our Inspiring Christian Stories.
+It is about loss.
+Losing the one thing you love can be hard.
 But it is possible to pick yourself up and move on.
 Don’t take my word for it though, read the story and see for yourself.
-Sip your coffee and sit tight.
-If you are in a plane or car fasten your seat belt…

 (Monday, January 25, 2016; 10:00 AM)